rosberry/go-pagination/README.md

 # Pagination library

-Package go-pagination was designed to paginate simple RESTful APIs with GORM and Gin.
+Package go-pagination was designed to paginate simple RESTful APIs with [GORM](https://github.com/go-gorm/gorm) and [Gin](https://github.com/gin-gonic/gin).
+It uses cursor-based strategy, that avoids many of the pitfalls of "offset–limit" pagination.

 ## Usage

 #### Model

 ```go
 package models